lizradway/cedar-for-agents/docs/STRANDS_PLUGIN_DESIGN.md

-# Cedar Authorization Plugin for Strands Agents SDK (Python)
+# Cedar Authorization Plugin for Strands Agents SDK

 ## Table of Contents